JasonMGross/JasonMGross.github.io/README.md

 ### Objectives Review

 &emsp; As more and more data points are entered during testing, the chart starts to become cluttered.
 I demonstrated my ability to use innovative skills by implementing a series of checkboxes to allow the user to turn each data series in the chart on or off on demand.
-This not only alleviates the clutter only when needed but also allows the user to quickly show or hide information giving them the flexibility to specify how their data is displayed.
+This not only alleviates the clutter when desired but also allows the user to quickly show or hide information giving them the flexibility to specify how their data is displayed.

 &emsp; The use of DataTable objects to hold data from the database and share them between the different forms and controls demonstrates the ability to code solutions to a logic problem involving data structures.
 The database calls happen only when necessary and few if any coding changes would need to be performed if the source data changed or expanded.
 For instance, a new field was added to the weight table to track exercise minutes but the code to pull the data and display it in the DataGridView remained the same.
 The DataTable object adapted to the change based on the new data and a new field was also displayed in the DataGridView control with no additional code changes.
 The following shows how just two lines of code are needed to import data into the data table object and assign it to the data grid control.
 This code will work even if fields are added or removed from the database.